Dún Laoghaire–Rathdown County Council

-Dún Laoghaire–Rathdown County Council (Comhairle Contae Dhún Laoghaire–Ráth an Dúin) is the authority responsible for local government in the county of Dún Laoghaire–Rathdown, Ireland.
+Dún Laoghaire–Rathdown County Council (Comhairle Contae Dhún Laoghaire–Ráth an Dúin) is the local authority of the county of Dún Laoghaire–Rathdown, Ireland.
 It is one of three local authorities that succeeded the former Dublin County Council on its abolition on 1 January 1994 and one of four councils in the old County Dublin.
 As a county council, it is governed by the Local Government Act 2001.
 The council is responsible for housing and community, roads and transportation, urban planning and development, amenity and culture, and environment.
 The council has 40 elected members.
 Elections are held every five years and are by single transferable vote.
-The head of the council has the title of Cathaoirleach (Chairperson).
-The county administration is headed by a Chief Executive, Frank Curran.
+The head of the council has the title of Cathaoirleach (chairperson).
+The county administration is headed by a chief executive, Frank Curran.
 The county town is Dún Laoghaire.
 It serves a population of approximately 206,260.

 History

-Dún Laoghaire–Rathdown County Council came into being on 1 January 1994.

-Dún Laoghaire–Rathdown County Council is a successor to local government structures that have existed in the area since 1834.
-The Council was established under the Local Government (Dublin) Act 1993 by the merger of the Corporation of Dún Laoghaire and that part of Dublin County Council that chiefly corresponded to the former Rathdown No 1 Rural District.
+The council of the electoral county of Dún Laoghaire–Rathdown was established in 1985 with 28 members.
+Its' members also sat as members of Dublin County Council and members from three electoral areas were also the members of Dún Laoghaire Corporation.

+On 1 January 1994, under the Local Government (Dublin) Act 1993, County Dublin and the Borough of Dún Laoghaire ceased to exist with the new county of Dún Laoghaire–Rathdown succeeding in the area of the electoral county.
+Dublin County Council and Dún Laoghaire Corporation also ceased to exist and Dún Laoghaire–Rathdown County Council came into being.

 The two sides of the county have distinct histories in terms of local government structures.
 On the Dún Laoghaire side of the county, the Borough of Dún Laoghaire had been established by the Local Government (Dublin) Act 1930 as a successor body to urban districts of Dún Laoghaire, Blackrock, Dalkey, and Killiney and Ballybrack.
-Those Commissioners for Kingstown were established in 1834 and were subsequently renamed Kingstown Urban District Council and then Dún Laoghaire Urban District Council.
-On the Rathdown side of the County, Dublin County Council and Rathdown No. 1 Rural District Council were established under the Local Government (Ireland) Act 1898.
+A Board of Town Commissioners for Kingstown had been established in 1834 and were subsequently renamed the Kingstown Urban District Council and then Dún Laoghaire Urban District Council.
+On the Rathdown side of the county, Rathdown No. 1 Rural District Council was established under the Local Government (Ireland) Act 1898.
 Rathdown No. 1 Rural District Council was abolished by the Local Government (Dublin) Act 1930.

 On its formation, the Town Hall in Dún Laoghaire became the headquarters of Dún Laoghaire–Rathdown County Council.
 It was subsequently renamed County Hall.

+The Local Government Act 2001 reformed the two-tier structure of local government.
+It confirmed the size of the council as 28 members.
+Under the Local Government Reform Act 2014, the size of the council was increased to 40 members as part of a nationwide reallocation of local authority membership numbers.

+Regional Assembly

+Dún Laoghaire–Rathdown County Council has three representatives on the Eastern and Midland Regional Assembly who are part of the Dublin Strategic Planning Area Committee.